lisa-gm/confeR/README.md

 - Dockerize
 - Improve documentation
-- Tests
+- More tests
-- Box check for glm
+- pBox check for normal model
-- Local intercepts for glm
+- Random effects for normal model
-- Support user-supplied prior
-- Box probability compute local sigma2